 With the approval of the Director of Applied Statistics, one graduate-level course in statistics offered by a department outside the Department of Mathematics and Statistics may be counted toward the five courses needed for the Certificate.

-Applicants must submit two letters of recommendation and a statement of purpose, along with the application, fee, and official transcripts from institutions of higher education previously attended.
+Applicants must submit two letters of recommendation, along with the application, fee, and official transcripts from institutions of higher education previously attended.
 No GRE scores are required.

 Discount: Moreover, all secondary school teachers are eligible for a significant tuition discount (20-40%).